LanternMC/Lantern-Docs/src/01-00-getting-started/index.md

 # Getting Started

 To start working with Lantern, download the latest [unbundled release] and place it in your world's `datapacks` folder.
-These ZIPs work as normal data packs, and are perfect for learning how Lantern works--however, distributing unbundled releases to end users is unacceptable.
+This method is perfect for learning how Lantern works, but is not suitable for distributing Lantern to end users.

 When you depend on Lantern, rather than using the `#minecraft:load` tag to initialize your data packs, you use `#lantern.1:resolve`.
 The function called